 You may be tempted to buy or rent a generator to ride out power outages.
 If you do, carefully read the instruction manual -- all of it! -- and follow the manufacturer's guidelines.
 Failure to do so can result in serious injury or death.
-Click here to see what a Bay Area electrician told us.

 If you're sensitive to smoky air, or if you can't avoid being outdoors in areas downwind of wildfire, you may want to use a face mask.
 Ordinary dust masks won't do much good.
 The FDA recommends masks (also called respirators) rated N95 or higher.
 It's crucial you use the mask exactly as instructed by the manufacturer, or it won't work properly.
 Learn more here.